Alan-w92/Data-Market-Place-Lab-Guide/workshops/workshop-template/LabGuide200.md

 ### **STEP 1: Logging into your database**

--   Locate your database IP address in your cloud tenancy be navigating to your database instance
+-   Locate your database IP address in your cloud tenancy be navigating to your database instance.

 ![](./images/200/lab200-4.png)

--   Open your windows PuTTY Program or mac Terminal
+-   Open your windows PuTTY Program or mac Terminal.

--   SSH into your database instance with the following syntax, use the file path of where your private SSH key resides and the IP address you found earlier
+-   SSH into your database instance with the following syntax, use the file path of where your private SSH key resides and the IP address you found earlier.

 	```ssh -i File_Path_To_Private_SSH_Key opc@Database_IP_Address```